 Pendjari is the largest remaining intact ecosystem in the whole of West Africa and the last vast refuge for West African wildlife.
-It is home to elephant, buffalo, lion, cheetah, leopard and many other species (hippo, korrigum, hartebeest, Buffon’s kob and Defassa waterbuck to name a few) as well as more than 400 bird species.
+It is home to elephant, buffalo, lion, cheetah, leopard and many other species including hippo, tsessebe, hartebeest, Buffon’s kob and Defassa waterbuck.

 Sign up to be the first to hear #GoodNews happening around African Parks.×